 Rendering of the 324-unit residential building that Donohoe now plans to build on New Jersey Avenue between M and N, to be called "Gallery at Capitol Riverfront."
-Donohoe purchased much of the land in 2005, then added some small lots that WMATA owned as part of the Navy Yard Metro station east entrance, and has now added to the to-be-razed St. Matthew's Church to the project footprint.
+Donohoe purchased much of the land in 2005, then added some small lots that WMATA owned as part of the Navy Yard Metro station east entrance, and finally added to since-razed St. Matthew's Church to the project footprint.

 A view of the New Jersey and M intersection similar to the rendering above, in August 2005.
+The glass canopy of the Navy Yard Metro exit was installed in April 2006.
 (08/05)

 and Onyx on First

 Oct.
 19, 2014